7 Reasons You Should Use A VPN When Traveling

 First, your data is routed through another server rather than directly to its destination.
 Using a VPN can slow down your connection.
 This can be especially noticeable when streaming video or downloading large files.

 Second, not all VPNs offer the same level of security.
 Some VPNs are less reliable and may leak your data, while others may be more susceptible to hacking.
-It’s important to do your research before choosing a VPN to ensure that you’re getting the best possible protection for your devices.
+It’s important to do your research before choosing a VPN to ensure you get the best protection for your devices.

 In some countries, VPNs are forbidden or limited.
 According to PrivacyHub, while 196 countries completely support VPNs, at least ten(10) countries ban or limit the use of VPNs.

-Using a VPN can result in various penalties, from a substantial fine to prison time in these countries.
-Like most things when you travel, you should be aware of the general rules and laws of the countries you visit.
+VPN use can result in various penalties, from a substantial fine to prison time in these countries.
+Like most things when you travel, you should know the general rules and laws of the countries you visit.

 What Are Your Reasons For Not Using A VPN?